Biostasis: Microorganisms

-Biostasis in this context is also synonymous for viable but nonculturable state.
+Biostasis in this context is also synonymous with viable but nonculturable state.
 In the past when bacteria were no longer growing on culture media it was assumed that they were dead.
 Now we can understand that there are many instances where bacteria cells may go into biostasis or suspended animation, fail to grow on media, and on resuscitation are again culturable.
 VBNC state differs from 'starvation survival state' (where a cell just reduces metabolism significantly).
 Bacteria cells may enter the VBNC state as a result of some outside stressor such as "starvation, incubation outside the temperature range of growth, elevated osmotic concentrations (seawater), oxygen concentrations, or exposure to white light".
 Any of these instances could very easily mean death for the bacteria if it was not able to enter this state of dormancy.
-It has also been observed that in may instances where it was thought that bacteria had been destroyed (pasteurization of milk) and later caused spoilage or harmful effects to consumers because the bacteria had entered the VBNC state.
+It has also been observed that in many instances where it was thought that bacteria had been destroyed (pasteurization of milk) and later caused spoilage or harmful effects to consumers because the bacteria had entered the VBNC state.

 Effects on cells entering the VBNC state include "dwarfing, changes in metabolic activity, reduced nutrient transport, respiration rates and macromolecular synthesis".
 Yet biosynthesis continues, and shock proteins are made.
 Most importantly has been observed that ATP levels and generation remain high, completely contrary to dying cells which show rapid decreases in generation and retention.
 Changes to the cell walls of bacteria in the VBNC state have also been observed.
 In Escherichia coli a large amount of cross-linking was observed in the peptidoglycan.
 The autolytic capability was also observed to be much higher in VBNC cells than those who were in the growth state.